SpaceQuark/Graph/README.md

 A C++ implementation of a Graph object
-It currently supports several basic features (vertices and edges) Future versions would include formal testing and several graph algorithms
+It currently supports several basic features (vertices and edges) Future versions would include more formal testing and several graph algorithms